Addressing Model Inaccuracies in Transmission Network Reconfiguration via Diverse Alternatives: Conclusion

 \section{Conclusion}

-This paper presents an approach for generating topological alternatives to address specific model inaccuracies in topology reconfiguration, covering both line and substation switching.
-The human-in-the-loop MGA (HITL-MGA) approach was adapted and applied to the IEEE 57-bus and IEEE 118-bus systems.
+This paper proposes a HITL-MGA approach for generating topological alternatives that address specific model inaccuracies in topology reconfiguration, covering both line and substation switching.
+The developed approach was investigated on the IEEE 57-bus and IEEE 118-bus systems.
 Three types of model inaccuracies were investigated through six evaluation functions, considering both switching variables and operational variables such as dispatch.
 The approach successfully generates valuable alternatives for all evaluation functions except topological depth, which was limited by the design of the MGA objective.
-The exploration capability of the initial MGA was identified as a bottleneck of the HITL-MGA approach and should be examined further.
+The exploration capability of the initial MGA was identified as a bottleneck of the HITL-MGA approach, and the sampling of the weights $\mathbf{w}_d$ should be investigated further.
 In addition, future research could investigate alternative feedback mechanisms to enhance the effectiveness of the approach.